shaikh-vms/my-portfolio/README.md

 # My React Portfolio

 Welcome to my portfolio!
-This project showcases my skills and experience in web development and design.
+This project showcases my skills and experience in java backend development.
 It includes various sections that highlight my professional background, projects, and ways to connect with me.

 ## 🚀 Features